Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/commands-for-file-and-directory-browsing.md

 - `awk` is a powerful text processing tool for pattern scanning and processing.
 - The `find` command in Linux is a powerful tool used for searching files and directories based on various criteria.
 - `xargs`, constructs and executes commands with arguments from standard input or files
+- `sed`, performs various editing operations on text files, making it invaluable for automation and scripting tasks.

 You can use these commands to perform various operations related to file content, size estimation, and pattern matching within files.